zamrokk/marketpulse/docs/src/frontend.md

    }
    ```

-1. Run your app
+1. Run the application:

    ```bash
    npm run dev
    ```

-1. Click on the **Connect** to login with one of your wallet
+1. In a web browser, click the **Connect** button to login with your wallet.

-1. Click on the Ping button at the bottom.
-It should stay green if you can interact with your smart contract with no error messages
+1. Click the **Ping** button at the bottom.
+It should stay green if you can interact with your smart contract with no error messages.

-1. Run a scenario
+1. Run a betting scenario:

-   1. Select **Donald Trump** on the select box on the right corner, choose a small amount like **0.00001 XTZ** and click on the **Bet button**.
+   1. Select **Donald Trump** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.

-   1. Confirm the transaction
+   1. Confirm the transaction in your wallet.

-   1. Disconnect and connect with another account
+   1. Disconnect and connect with another account in your wallet.

-   1. Select **Kamala Harris** on the select box on the right corner, choose a small amount like **0.00001 XTZ** and click on the **Bet button**.
+   1. Select **Kamala Harris** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.

-   1. Confirm the transaction
+   1. Confirm the transaction in your wallet.

-   1. Both candidates have 50% of chance to win.
-Note : Default platform fees have been set to 10%, odds calculation take it into account
+   Both candidates have 50% of chance to win.
+Note: Default platform fees have been set to 10%, and the odds calculation take those fees into account.

-   1. Click on one of the **Winner button** to resolve the poll
+   1. Click one of the **Winner** buttons to resolve the poll.

-   1. The page's right corner refreshed and displays the winner option of the poll
+   The page's right-hand corner refreshes and displays the winner of the poll and the application automatically pays the winning bets.

-   1. Find your transaction **resolveResult** on the explorer **https://testnet.explorer.etherlink.com**.
-In the **Transaction details>Internal txns**, you should see, if you are a winner, the expected amount transferred to you by the smart contract
+   1. Find your transaction `resolveResult` on the Etherlink Testnet explorer at `https://testnet.explorer.etherlink.com`.
+In the **Transaction details>Internal txns**, you should see, if you are a winner, the expected amount transferred to you by the smart contract.